SimonDosda/SimonDosda.github.io/_posts/2021-09-19-blog-github-pages-7-analytics.markdown

 ![App Environment Variables](/assets/images/2021-09-19-config-vars.png)

-Phew, we finaly ended the configuration of our app!
+Phew, we finally ended the configuration of our app!

 You can now go to the `Deploy` section and click `Deploy Branch` in the `Manual deploy` part.